Building for the Future Spring Gala

 Exhibits and MakerSpaces open for play!

-The Building for the Future Gala will raise critical funds to support the Museum’s operations, keep admission costs low, add new educational programs and exhibits, and ensure that the Museum remains a vibrant and welcoming environment for all children in our region
+The Building for the Future Gala raised critical funds to support the Museum’s operations, keep admission costs low, add new educational programs and exhibits, and ensure that the Museum remains a vibrant and welcoming environment for all children in our region.

 About our Honorees: